unit8co/darts/docs/userguide/gpu_and_tpu_usage.md

 # Using Torch Models with GPUs and TPUs
 This section was written for Darts 0.17.0 and later.

 We assume that you already know about Torch Forecasting Models in Darts.
 If you're new to the topic we recommend you to read the [guide on Torch Forecasting Models](https://unit8co.github.io/darts/userguide/torch_forecasting_models.html) first.
 This guide also contains a section about performance recommendations, which we recommend reading first.
-Finally, here is also an [Recurrent Neural Network (RNN) Model example](https://unit8co.github.io/darts/examples/04-RNN-examples.html), on which this section is going to be based on.
+Finally, here is also a [Recurrent Neural Network (RNN) Model example](https://unit8co.github.io/darts/examples/04-RNN-examples.html), on which this section is going to be based on.

 ## Use CPU

-By default all models will run on CPU.
+By default, all models will run on CPU.
 As shown in the RNN example above, we'll import the Air Passenger dataset, as well as other necessary modules.
 ```python
 import numpy as np
 import pandas as pd